 Although tax depreciation rates are defined by tax rules and relatively straightforward to calculate, measuring economic depreciation rates, the change in market value of incomeproducing property, is more difficult.
-Economists have attempted to estimate economic depreciation rates for particular investments, but no consensus has emerged regarding a general representation of depreciation method applicable across broad classes of assets.
-One method based on early estimates of economic depreciation is the ADS.
+Although economists have attempted to estimate economic depreciation rates for particular investments, no consensus has emerged regarding a general representation of a depreciation method applicable across broad classes of assets.249 One method based on early estimates of economic depreciation is the ADS.
 ADS assigns each investment a recovery period reflecting its useful life, and assumes that the investment depreciates in a straight-line pattern.
 The dollar amount of economic depreciation is assumed to be the same each year.
 For example, agricultural machinery is assumed to have a useful life, and recovery period, of 10 years under ADS.
-A \$100 piece of agricultural machinery would have a constant depreciation deduction in the amount of \$10 each year over its 10 year life.
+Therefore, a \$100 piece of agricultural machinery would have a constant depreciation deduction in the amount of \$10 each year over its 10 year life.
 In the first year this would be a rate of depreciation of 10 percent (\$10/\$100).
 However, in the second year, the remaining value is \$90 while the tax depreciation deduction amount is still \$10 for the year.
 This represents a rate of depreciation of 11.1 percent (\$10/\$90).
-Therefore, the rate of economic depreciation for agricultural machinery varies under ADS from 10 percent the first year to 100 percent in the tenth year.
+Therefore, the rate of economic

-&lt;sup>236 The definition of depreciation relevant to measurement of true economic income is economic depreciation, the true loss of economic value.
+246 The definition of depreciation relevant to measurement of true economic income is economic depreciation, the true loss of economic value.
 Paul A. Samuelson, "Tax Deductibility of Economic Depreciation to Insure Invariant Valuations," Journal of Political Economy, vol. 72, December 1964, pp. 604-606.

-The legislative background of the tax depreciation rules is described in section II.A. of this document.
+247 The legislative background of the tax depreciation rules is described in section II.A. of this document.

-&lt;sup>238 Jane G. Gravelle, "Depreciation and the Taxation of Real Estate," Congressional Research Service Report RL3063, 2000.
+248 Jane G. Gravelle, "Depreciation and the Taxation of Real Estate," Congressional Research Service Report RL3063, 2000.

-&lt;sup>239 Jane G. Gravelle, "Whither Tax Depreciation," National Tax Journal, September 2001, pp. 513-526.
+249 Jane G. Gravelle, "Whither Tax Depreciation," National Tax Journal, September 2001, pp. 513-526.